arkuuu/battleship-api/README.md

 `POST /game/{token}/ship`

 In the body you need to define which ship you want to place.
 Available ships are listed in the `ShipFactory` class.
 You only have one of each.
-You define the position of the ship by giving the coordinate for its upper left corner and the direction in which it should point.
+You define the position of the ship by giving the coordinate for its upper left corner and the direction in which it should point to.
 ```json
 {
     "ship": "submarine",